 What Do Potato Flowers Look Like?

-The flowers that grow on potato plants are small and sometimes form in clusters.
+The flowers that grow on potatoes are small and sometimes form in clusters.
 These flowers are very similar to the flowers that tomatoes grow from, except that they come in various colors.

 Potato flowers can be found in white, pink, or lavender.
 Color is determined by the variety of potatoes you are growing where certain varieties have specific colors.

-These flowers can add a nice splash of color to your vegetable garden when in bloom, although they don’t stick around long—most people don’t grow potato plants for their flowers anyway.
+These flowers can add a nice splash of color to your vegetable garden when in bloom, although they don’t stick around long—most people don’t grow these plants for their flowers anyway.